Costa Favolosa Cruise Review

 Boarding

-For this sailing, we shipped our bags using the bag express service, and we loved it.
+We shipped our bags using the Bag Express service for this sailing, and we loved it.
 With this service, the bag express company picked up our bags at home a few days before departure, and a couple hours after boarding, our bags were in the cabin.
-For Costa Club gold and platinum members, the service is free for one bag per passenger.
+The service is free for Costa Club gold and platinum members for one bag per passenger.
 Very well done.

 One thing that is very important when you board a Costa ship is to remember to register your credit card in any of the kiosks around the ship.
-For some reason, on Costa, it is not possible to do it online or with the agent at check-in.
+For some reason, it is impossible on Costa to do it online or with the agent at check-in.

 Rating